Primary Inversion: Synopsis

 Primary Inversion is set in a future where three star-faring civilizations vie for control of human-settled space.
 Fighter pilot Sauscony (Soz) Valdoria commands a squadron of four Jagernaut pilots, neurologically enhanced empaths who have been bio-engineered as weapons.
-Jagernauts have extensive biomech throughout their bodies, allowing for enhanced speed and reaction, and an embedded artificial intelligence (AI) in their spinal cords.
+Jagernauts have extensive biomech throughout their bodies, allowing for enhanced speed and reaction, and an embedded evolving intelligence (EI) in their spinal cords.
 They are pitted against the legions of the Trader empire, in particular the Aristo ruling class, a race that derives pleasure from the amplified pain and anguish of empaths—especially Jagernauts, as Soz knows from personal experience.
 Soz is also an imperial heir and may someday become the military commander of the Skolian Empire, the bitter enemies of the Traders.

 The book is divided into three sections.
 In the first, Soz and her squadron are taking shore leave on a planet that has remained neutral in the hostilities between the warring empires.
 It is there that Soz meets the Highton heir, Jaibriol Qox the Second, the Aristo who will someday rule the Trader empire.
 She discovers he secretly possesses the same empathic abilities that she wields.
 The two link mentally and fall in love against their own wishes.
 From Jaibriol, Soz learns that his father is going to commit genocide against the inhabitants of a planet who have joined together to rebel against their Aristo rulers.
 She goes in with her squadron to warn and evacuate the planet.
 After a desperate space battle, they barely escape with their own lives, but are able to save some of the planet's inhabitants.

 In the second section, Soz is sent by her brother, Kurj, the imperator of the Skolian Imperialate, for rest and recuperation on the planet Foreshires Hold.
 Emotionally drained and suffering from post traumatic syndrome, she refuses to acknowledge she needs help.
 She wants to fight the Traders, to avenge Rex, her second in command and long time friend, who was crippled in the battle.
 Her condition continues to deteriorate, until she almost shoots herself with her own gun.
 Finally acknowledging she needs help, she seeks the counsel of a heartbender, a psychologist specifically trained to treat Jagernauts.

 In part three, Soz's brother calls her back to HQ.
 He has captured Jaibriol Qox and wants Soz to interrogate him.
 Knowing that if her brother discovers her secret meeting with Jaibriol, he will probably have her executed for treason, Soz undertakes a daring rescue and frees Jaibriol.
 With the help of her stunned father Eldrinson, she and Jaibriol escape in a star ship accident that appears to kill them both.
 They hide on an isolated planet, with only Soz's father and the president of the Allied Worlds of Earth aware of their true situation.
 The book ends with their knowledge that they will someday have to return to deal with their respective empires, but for the time being they are safe.